UAV-Assisted Space-Air-Ground Integrated Networks: A Technical Review of Recent Learning Algorithms: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} recent advancements in the non-geostationary-orbit (NGSO) satellite networks, aerial and terrestrial networks have enabled the new paradigm called ``space-air-ground integrated networks'' (SAGINs).
-Unmanned aerial vehicles (UAVs) are an essential part of a SAGIN that can enhance existing networks' resilience and provide critical connectivity to users requiring uninterrupted and quality network services.
-As illustrated in Fig. \ref{layout}, UAVs can provide or enhance network access for users in unserved and underserved areas or users in adverse and overload network conditions.
-As an aerial base station (BS), UAVs can be considered as a general high/low altitude platform stations (HAPS/LAPS) system \cite{Lin21} to enhance the coverage of satellite spot beams, which are subject to obstructions by rains, clouds, or other atmospheric conditions.
-UAVs can mitigate the connection interruptions or outages caused by malfunctioning terrestrial BSs \cite{Sun19, Zhong19, atefeh_access_2021}.
-UAVs can also be dispatched to offload high data traffics on a terrestrial network (TN) \cite{atefeh_PIMRC2020, atefeh_IoT2021, Fan21, Liao21}.
-These representative scenarios well demonstrate the critical assisting roles of UAVs in a SAGIN.
+\IEEEPARstart{T}{he} recent advancements in the non-geostationary-orbit (NGSO) satellite networks, aerial and terrestrial networks have enabled the new paradigm called space-air-ground integrated networks (SAGINs).
+Unmanned aerial vehicles (UAVs) have great maneuverability and can significantly enhance the SAGIN's performance and resilience with well-designed planning.
+In a UAV-assisted SAGIN, UAVs play a critical role in the performance and resilience assurance by providing connectivity to users.
+In the representative scenarios depicted in Fig. \ref{layout}, UAVs can provide on-demand network access for ground users in unserved and underserved areas or adverse and overloaded conditions in a SAGIN-based network architecture.
+These scenarios can be extended to various setups and applications where UAVs play a role as an aerial base station (BS), where UAVs can also be viewed as a general high/low altitude platform stations (HAPSs/LAPSs) system \cite{Lin21} to enhance the coverage of satellite spot beams, which are subject to obstructions by rains, clouds, or other atmospheric conditions.
+UAVs can mitigate connection interruptions or outages caused by problematic terrestrial BSs \cite{Sun19, Zhong19, atefeh_access_2021}.
+In a generic scenario to offload high data traffic on a terrestrial network (TN) \cite{atefeh_PIMRC2020, atefeh_IoT2021, Fan21, Liao21}, UAVs can be dispatched to complete various tasks for providing ground users with consistent quality-of-experience (QoE).